CezarHirsescu/Git-Cheatsheet/README.md

 1. Find a repository of your choice
 2. Click the "Code" dropdown menu
 3. select "HTTPS" and copy the url
-4. Then, on your local machine, naviagte to a directory where you want to have the project, and execute the command below.
+4. Then, on your local machine, navigate to a directory where you want to have the project, and execute the command below.

 To clone a repo using https:
 ```sh